robotframework/robotframework/atest/README.rst

     Usage:  genrunner.py testdata/path/data.robot [robot/path/runner.robot]

 robot/
     Contains actual acceptance test cases.
+See `Test data`_ section for details.

 resources/
-    Resources needed by acceptance tests in ``robot`` folder.
+    Resources needed by acceptance tests in the ``robot`` folder.

 testdata/
-    Contains test data used by acceptance tests.
-This test data consists mainly of test cases that are run by actual acceptance tests in the ``robot`` folder.
+    Contains test cases that are run by actual acceptance tests in the ``robot`` folder.
+See `Test data`_ section for details.

 testresources/
-    Contains resources needed by test cases in ``testdata`` folder.
+    Contains resources needed by test cases in the ``testdata`` folder.
     Some of these resources are also used by unit tests.

 results/
-    The place for test execution results like reports, logs and outputs.
+    The place for test execution results.
 This directory is generated when acceptance tests are executed.
 It is in ``.gitignore`` and can be safely deleted any time.

 Running acceptance tests
 ------------------------